LEIVC/Nite-Owl/README.md

 ## _Future Development and Features_
 The main goals we have for the future development of this app are as follows<br>
-1.Include concerts and live events<br>
+1. Include concerts and live events<br>
-2.Link to ride-sharing apps<br>
+2. Link to ride-sharing apps<br>
-3.A “night-in” itinerary<br>
+3. A “night-in” itinerary<br>
-4.Share itinerary to social media and invite friends<br> 5.Links to TicketMaster and Fandango<br>
+4. Share itinerary to social media and invite friends<br>
+5. Links to TicketMaster and Fandango<br>